Proton Computed Tomography Image Reconstruction Based on the Richardson-Lucy Algorithm: Simulations with the Algorithm

-\item[(4)] Calculation of the most probable incoming and outgoing position of the protons on a cylinder around the phantom is performed.
-In this step the formalism of~\cite{extendedMLPformalism} was applied.
-The diameter of the cylinder was chosen to be 10~mm wider than that of the phantom in order to avoid artefacts.
+\item Calculation of the most probable incoming and outgoing positions and directions (MLP) of the protons on a cylinder around the phantom hull was performed, based on the formulation of~\cite{extendedMLPformalism, MLP_Schulte}.

-\item[(5)] The Richardson\,--\,Lucy algorithm was used to reconstruct the RSP distribution from the individual proton histories.
-On the fly system matrix calculation was applied based on simplified probability density around a third order spline approximation of the MLP.
+\item The Richardson\,--\,Lucy-based method was used to reconstruct the RSP distribution from the individual proton histories.
+On-the-fly system matrix calculation was applied based on simplified Gaussian probability density around a third order spline approximation of the MLP, where the probability density is characterized by the $\sigma$ variance of the Gaussian (chosen in the order of the voxel's size).

-\item[(6)] In the final step the spatial resolution was evaluated based on the reconstruction of the Derenzo phantom.
-The density resolution and the image noise were calculated from the reconstructed CTP404 phantom. \end{itemize}
+\item In the final step, the spatial resolution was evaluated based on the reconstruction of the CTP528 phantom.
+The RSP accuracy was calculated from the reconstructed CTP404 phantom. \end{enumerate}

-Calculations were done on the machines of the Wigner Scientific Computing Laboratory's hardware.
-The computationally demanding part of the algorithm was running on four 1080~Ti GPU cards.
-The focus of the current work was on the proof of the concept of probability density based system matrix calculation with Richardson\,--\,Lucy reconstruction algorithm, so the authors did not focus on the optimization of the implemented code.